 And then there are days when either I forget, or I succumb to the conspiracy.
 You know the one.
 Daily living can be such a circus of stress and longing and fun and sadness and hope and disappointment and opportunity and rejection and indigestion that my new identity—citizen of heaven—seems a platitude at best.

-Here are some of your new titles, Ralph: New creation.
+Hey, Ralph!
+Here are some of your new identity titles: New creation.
 Son of God.
 Alien.
 Co-laborer.
+How 'bout that, huh?

 Anyway, this morning I am once again convinced about what Paul knew: But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body.
 (Philippians 3:20,21)